attilathedud/cesgen/README.md

 The code is licensed under the Apache License, which means you are free to modify it however you desire.

+## 1.1.1 Changelog
+- Fixed a bug where iterating through options wouldn't work on newer versions of Chrome.
+- Streamlined the option retrieval boilerplate.

 ## 1.1.0 Changelog
 - Added "external" folder for any third-party javascript libraries.
 - Added support for generation of css-partnered content-script generation.